aaronrigunay/ncs2-frontend-ADET/README.md

 * **React** - A JavaScript library for building user interfaces.

+* **Expo** - A framework and platform for universal React applications such as Android or iOS.

 * **Components** - Modular and reusable UI elements.

 * **JSX** - A syntax extension for JavaScript, used with React to describe UI.